OMHBench: Benchmarking Balanced and Grounded Omni-Modal Multi-Hop Reasoning: Introduction

 \section{Introduction}

 Human perception and understanding are inherently complex, often requiring the integration of textual, visual, and auditory information.
 Accordingly, the ability to process such heterogeneous inputs in tandem is fundamental to achieving human-level AI \cite{8269806}.
-Previous studies on multimodal foundation models have demonstrated success in enhancing image \cite{liu2023visualinstructiontuning, li2024llavanextinterleavetacklingmultiimagevideo} and audio \cite{kong2024audio, ghosh2024gama} processing by augmenting large language models (LLMs) with modality-specific modules.
-More recently, the emergence of \textit{omni(-modal)} models \cite{gpt4o, microsoft2025phi4minitechnicalreportcompact, geminiteam2025geminifamilyhighlycapable}, natively designed to accommodate multiple modalities, represents a significant step forward in unified multimodal learning.

-With these advancements, there is a growing need for benchmarks that can effectively evaluate the performance of multimodal models in diverse scenarios.
-To this end, several testbeds have been introduced.
-For instance, MultiBench \cite{liang2021multibenchmultiscalebenchmarksmultimodal} and OmniBench \cite{li2025omnibenchfutureuniversalomnilanguage} are proposed to assess models’ reasoning capabilities when inputs are presented in distinct modalities.
-However, these benchmarks primarily target unimodal reasoning, with each instance’s information confined to a single modality despite the datasets spanning multiple modalities.

-To address this limitation, recent studies \cite{talmor2021multimodalqacomplexquestionanswering, chang2022webqamultihopmultimodalqa, reddy2022mumuqamultimediamultihopnews, kim2025fcmrrobustevaluationfinancial} have begun to tackle the task of \textbf{cross-modal multi-hop reasoning (CMR)}, in which cues from different modalities must be explicitly combined to produce a correct answer (see Figure \ref{fig:example_image_1} for an example).
-In this work, we argue that despite these efforts, two critical shortcomings persist in the existing literature and warrant resolution.
-First, as illustrated in Table \ref{tab:table1}, no existing dataset simultaneously encompasses both CMR and the speech modality; current benchmarks consider only one of these aspects in isolation.
-Therefore, it is currently impossible to evaluate model performance on CMR tasks that incorporate speech.
-Second, as empirically demonstrated in \S \ref{subsec:bias in reasoning paths}, imbalances in modality ordering within existing CMR datasets (the top three in Table \ref{tab:table1}) can significantly distort performance evaluation.

-To overcome these issues, we present \textbf{C}ross-Modal \textbf{M}ulti-Hop \textbf{R}easoning over Text, Image, and \textbf{S}peech with \textbf{P}ath \textbf{B}alance (\textbf{CMR-SPB}), a new dataset specifically designed to evaluate the CMR capabilities of multimodal large language models (MLLMs) across the three modalities, while ensuring unbiased reasoning paths. \footnote{The CMR-SPB dataset will be publicly released.} Extensive experiments with the benchmark reveal novel and valuable insights, including: (1) model performance rankings can vary considerably depending on the category of reasoning paths (e.g., whether processing begins with image or text); (2) identifying relations between two entities in the same modality is the primary bottleneck; and (3) prompting strategies tailored to mitigate the identified bias can help narrow the performance gap between different reasoning paths.
+Relatedly, recent Multimodal Large Language Models (MLLMs) have evolved from initial bi-modal variants (e.g., text–vision and text–audio) to more comprehensive ones that jointly process text, vision, and audio, often referred to as \textbf{omni-modal} \cite{microsoft2025phi4minitechnicalreportcompact, xu2025qwen2, geminiteam2025geminifamilyhighlycapable}.\footnote{\textbf{Omni-modal} refers to the text-vision-audio setting, while \textbf{multi-modal} is a general term for more than one modality.}